Clouds heap upon clouds and it darkens by Rabindranath Tagore [ Song Offerings, Gitanjali ]

 Clouds heap upon clouds and it darkens.

-CLOUDS HEAP upon clouds and it darkens.
+Clouds heap upon clouds and it darkens.
 Ah, love, why dost thou let me wait outside at the door all alone?

 In the busy moments of the noontide work I am with the crowd, but on this dark lonely day it is only for thee that I hope.